Growth Metrics

 Johnson Outdoors (JOUT) Short-Term Debt issuances (2016 - 2017)

-Johnson Outdoors' Short-Term Debt issuances history spans 8 years, with the latest figure at -$7.7 million for Q1 2017.
+Johnson Outdoors (JOUT) has disclosed Short-Term Debt issuances for 8 consecutive years, with -$7.7 million as the latest value for Q1 2017.